 5. Sigma 70-200mm f/2.8 DG OS HSM Sports Lens

 A macro lens is another must for those times when you need to get really close to your subject.
-We are talking real close, as it can focus on objects as close to 0.3m, which is plenty close considering the 90mm focal length.
-This will be good for shooting insects, plants, and other small objects.
+We are talking real close, as it can focus on objects as close as 12.3in, which is plenty close considering the 105mm focal length.
+This will be one of the best DSLR lenses for shooting insects, plants, and other small objects.

 The reason I often recommend a good macro lens is that it is not exclusive to macro photography.
 You can use this lens for general purposes; it will make for a great portrait lens or fixed zoom alternative.

 7. Sigma 50mm F1.4 Art DG HSM Lens

 If you have the extra cash, a super-fast lens with an f/1.4 aperture is totally a nice lens to have.
 It will give you the edge you need in low-light situations, as well as producing a shallower depth of field for your bokeh (blurry background).
 It’s available in Nikon, Canon, Sony, and Sigma versions.